NazaraEngine/ShaderLang/README.md

 ### Offline compilation

-Since there are no release yet, build the compiler using [xmake](https://xmake.io) which will handle all dependencies and build for you, simply run `xmake` in the project folder and you should have a standalone `nzslc` executable.
+Since there are no release binaries yet, build the compiler using [xmake](https://xmake.io) which will handle all dependencies and build for you, simply run `xmake` in the project folder and you should have a standalone `nzslc` executable.

 **Example usage:**